 These are all indicators that your eye is trying to remove a foreign object—like your contact lens.

-How to Check for a Stuck Contact Lens
+How to Check If a Contact Lens Is Still In Your Eye

-If you think that it’s definitely a stuck lens, here’s what you should do:
+If you think that it’s definitely a stuck contact lens in your eye, here’s what you should do:

 - Wash your hands.
 Always ensure your hands are clean before touching your eyes to reduce the risk of contamination.